shiraji/open-commit-on-github/README.md

 # open-commit-on-github

 Open Commit on GitHub is a similar feature with GitHub integration's [Open on GitHub](https://www.jetbrains.com/help/idea/2016.1/using-github-integration.html?origin=old_help).
-This plugin open
+This plugin opens the page that adds the selected line.

 ## How to use